Who I Am

 I’m driven by the idea that everyone has a story tell, and I’m committed to telling those stories.

-I’m currently working in Washington, D.C., as a digital reporter for Cronkite News/Arizona PBS, covering both money and Indian Country.
-I’ve cultivated sources in multiple areas and frequently report from Capitol Hill.
+Before starting at NPR, I worked in D.C. for four months as a digital reporter for Cronkite News/Arizona PBS, covering both money and Indian Country.
+I cultivated sources in multiple areas and frequently report from Capitol Hill.
 I’ve reported on breaking news, congressional hearings, press conferences and Supreme Court cases, among other things.
 I’ve pitched and written stories and produced videos on a wide-range of current topics such as the problems tribes face working with federal agencies, the transgender ban and DACA.
 I’ve also significantly increased my social media following.

 I was a Reynolds Fellow as part of the 2017 Carnegie-Knight News21 Investigative team, which included award-winning editors and a group of 29 journalists from all over.
 The team investigated drinking water contamination across the country, and I worked with two other journalists investigating water contamination on and around military bases, which required extensive research, interviews and data analysis.
 I traveled to five different locations across the United States to report on the ground, which included shooting video and photos, and gathering audio.
 I was a cinematographer for the project’s documentary, “Troubled Water” and a lead producer of the project’s “Unfiltered” podcast.

 I spent eight months studying and reporting on immigration and border issues, and took a foreign reporting trip to the heart of Mexico.
 While in Querétaro City and the surrounding areas, I interviewed dozens of people about their concerns with the political state of the U.S. and the growing threat of mass deportation and a wall on the border.
 I produced a long-form audio story from that reporting.